-So – yeah – we could call it Blackened Atmospheric Dark Metal.
-Long story short: Kausalgia created a very varied piece of #metal with their album, spiced with melodic stuff and acoustics.
+Kausalgia created a very varied piece of metal with Dreamquest, spiced with melodic stuff and acoustics.
 And it was very long in the making.
 The recording started back in 2013 (I kid you not…) and they only finished earlier in 2016.
-And this for an 8-track record.
-This bears the question:
+And this for an 8-track record to boot.

-Pretty much all tracks run doomishly at mid-tempo speed levels.
 Kausalgia impress with a downturned, dark riffing that is prevalent throughout the record.
-Again, their tune often wanders into a territory usually occupied by the Melodic Death Metal crowd, whereas Dreamquest definitely dwells at the fringes of the Black Metal sphere of influence.
+Again, their tune often wanders into a territory usually occupied by the Melodic Death Metal crowd.
+Whereas Dreamquest definitely dwells at the fringes of the Black Metal sphere of influence.

 Speaking about them tracks!

-Lauded be Kausalgia.
-I feared that the band would serve us with one of these horrible intros in The Call, as it appears to be the custom these days with many bands.
+I feared that the band would serve us with one of these horrible intros in The Call.
 But nope!
 After some Oldfield-esque acoustics, tremolo picking gets the better of the song.
 As it bloody well should.
 And then we are in Nordic blackened territory.
-Great start.

 Corny, pounding, doom-laden riffing is prevalent throughout Dreamquest, but one of the juicier parts can be found in Thorns.
-The track darkly pulls you in at first and then gathers some speed later.
+The track darkly pulls you in at first, before gathering some speed later.
 I like the addition of some progressive injections – djents and all – into this heavy amalgam of riffs and rasps.

 Now, something that struck me is the curious absence of solos.
 Not that there are none, Sarastus sports one of the rare ones.
 Albeit not the most thoughtful shredding that I ever heard.
-This gets me to the next negative (well, kind of negative): The song structure overall is pretty simple, with the lyrics and rhythms seemingly wrapped around the guitar lead.
-And this risks to wear you out after a while, creating this impression of blandness.
+This gets me to the next negative.
+The song structure overall is pretty simple, with the lyrics and rhythms seemingly wrapped around the guitar lead.
+And this risks wearing you out after a while, creating this impression of blandness.
 A false impression of blandness to be precise.

 And this is the essence of Dreamquest!

-Kausalgia created a rugged piece of #metal with their newest album.
-Their tune is for sure nothing for the speed metal craving fans of the Black Metal universe.
-But may be more palatable for those able to swim in the mid-tempo, dark ocean of the Nordic Melodic Death Metal movement.
-Alas, ’tis no Melodeath neither!
-It’s influence clearly visible, Black Metal will darkly follow you around.
-What renders it interesting is the ambient and atmospheric elements that are injected and probably saves the album from the gutter.
+Kausalgia created a rugged piece of metal with their newest album.
+Their tune is for sure nothing for the speed metal-craving fans of the Black Metal universe.
+But maybe more palatable for those able to swim in the mid-tempo, dark ocean of the Nordic Melodic Death Metal movement.
+Alas, ’tis no Melodeath either!
+Its influence clearly visible, Black Metal will darkly follow you around.
+What renders it interesting are the ambient and atmospheric elements that are injected and probably save the album from the gutter.
 Dreamquest is a good album in all.
 And whilst it can appear lengthy and almost bland at times, it is a varied piece of work too.
 And you know what, gals and guys?
 Just give the record some space and time to mature.
 Listen to it a few times and be amazed by the elements that will emerge.